Heroes Join Forces: Critical response

 Alasdair Wilkins writing for The A.V.
 Club described the crossover as "one big 90-minute movie," and found it is only when the viewer is well into the broadcast that it becomes clear that there are two storylines from separate shows.
 Wilkins found "Legends Of Today" and "Legends Of Yesterday" charming feeling they "operate on a more epic scale" than either show's typical episode.
 Oliver's paternity storyline felt creaky to Wilkins, and he noted the episodes again strained "to set up the latest spin-off".
 Despite these faults, he found "the overall effect of this crossover two-parter ... pretty damn impressive," and the "team-up story ... grand enough to be more than the sum of its parts".

-Screen Rant's Alice Walker also noted the annual Arrow/The Flash crossover suffered from trying to set up Legends.
+Screen Rant's Alice Walker also noted the annual Arrow and The Flash crossover suffered from trying to set up Legends.
 She felt it "too much to ask" from the busy storylines, criticizing the producers for "planting more seeds than they could reap".
 She felt the crossovers had ceased to be "a fun way to contrast the two shows," now that they had to set up a new world.